OGMAvision/multidevice-emulator/README.md

 ## What's included

 - **Open hardware schematics**: This repo includes Adafruit’s original EagleCAD schematic and board files for the Feather RP2040, licensed CC BY-SA with modifications to improve the developer experience.
-- **Open firmware source code**: The `/firmware` folder contains the emulator firmware, licensed under GPLv3.
+- **Open firmware source code**: Contains the emulator firmware, licensed under GPLv3.
 - **Documentation**: This README describes how to use the device.

 ## USB Interface